alexJSanchez/PicoPlayer/README.md

 <p>I was finding that videos could not be played using such a restrictive display</p>
 <p>So i worked out a system where i would save the video into multiple images using <a href="https://www.blackmagicdesign.com/products/davinciresolve/?gad_source=1&gclid=Cj0KCQjwltKxBhDMARIsAG8KnqVhnjNkxVSnKG_3CkTPRG3tfB5WcNx2tyGtQNUmTOsl0KYXpnt_pkkaAlgoEALw_wcB">divinci resolve</a>.</p>
 <p>Convert the images using magik into bpm, i found working with bpm is much easier when using raspberry pi pico framebuf.MONO_HLSB when creating a framebuffer</p>
+<p>framebuf.MONO_HLSB: Monochrome (black and white) format with 1 bit per pixel, stored horizontally, using least significant bits first.
+This is often used for OLED displays.</p>
 <pre>
 fbuf = framebuf.FrameBuffer(data, 128, 64, framebuf.MONO_HLSB)
 </pre>